 It’s very straightforward:

-- Saute the onion, celery and carrot.
+- Saute the onion, celery and carrot in vegetable stock.

 - Add the garlic, lentils, bay leaves, dried oregano, red pepper flakes, nutmeg, salt and pepper.
 Combine well.